BRLA ABOUT

 Barnsley RLA was established to ensure all members keep abreast of new legislation in the rapidly changing private rented sector.

-Through regular meetings and presentations, the Association has grown considerably since it was first established, helping and encouraging its members to continue their professional development, improve the quality of their properties, keep up to date with new and changing legislation, and improve their management skills.
+Through regular meetings and presentations, the Association has has grown considerably since it was first established in 1996, helping and encouraging members to continue professional development, improve the quality of properties, keep up to date with new and changing legislation, and improve management skills.

-Members are also advised regarding the appropriate standards required in their properties for insulation, safety, security and other aspects.
-Through these benefits, members are enabled to carry on their rental businesses in a fair, responsible and professional manner.
+Members are advised regarding legal standards for insulation, safety and security, enabling rental businesses to be run in a fair, responsible and professional manner.

-BRLA functions entirely on a voluntary basis and is managed by a dedicated and experienced group of volunteer members formed as a Committee.
-The Committee and its Officers are subject to re-election each year and are charged with conducting the Association’s affairs in a proper and professional manner.
+BRLA functions on a voluntary basis and is managed by experienced volunteer members.
+The Committee is subject to re-election each year and looks after the Association’s affairs in a professional manner.

-Strong and enduring relationships have been developed over the years with Barnsley Council, the Housing Benefit Department, The Rent Service, and the Police and Fire Services.
+BRLA has strong relationships with Barnsley Council, the Housing Benefit Department, The Rent Service, the Police and Fire Services.

-Meetings are held each month at Shaw Lane Sports Centre, Barnsley.
-Relevant topics are discussed, and often a guest speaker is invited to give a presentation on a subject of interest.
-There is also the opportunity to discuss tenant and management issues with experienced landlords at this time.
+Meetings are held monthly at Shaw Lane Sports Centre, Barnsley.
+Relevant topics are discussed, and guest speakers are invited to give presentations on subjects of interest.
+Tenant and management issues can be discussed with experienced landlords at this time.

 Membership of BRLA is open to private landlords owning and managing their own properties.
 Please note that managing agents and letting agents have their own professional associations and are not admitted as members of BRLA.